And Things to Do at Upton Country Park

 The House is open to the public on selected weekends & Bank Holidays between February to October.
 Free admission for the sale of books, souvenirs and gifts.

-Guided tours of the ground floor rooms are offered with knowledgeable Volunteers from the Friends of Upton Country Park, just £1.50 per person.
+For a small charge, guided tours of the ground floor rooms are offered with knowledgeable Volunteers from the Friends of Upton Country Park.

 The Georgian splendour of the Grade II* listed House makes for a fabulous venue for any special occasion, from wedding ceremonies and receptions to business meetings and corporate away days [more here].

-Whatever the weather, make sure you visit our Tea Rooms; open daily for a refreshing hot or cold drink, handmade sandwiches, snacks and delicious cakes.
+Whatever the weather, make sure you visit our Tea Rooms (well behaved dogs on leads also welcome); open daily for a refreshing hot or cold drink, handmade sandwiches, snacks and delicious cakes.
 Take a table inside, or venture out onto the Terrace to enjoy the beautiful surroundings of the Grade II* listed Walled Garden.

-Visit The Tea Rooms page for news of seasonal opening hours, afternoon teas, special offers and more …
+Visit The Tea Rooms page for news of seasonal opening hours, afternoon teas and more …

 The Gallery Upstairs